DanAndreeaMaria/Restaurant/README.md

 2. Navigate to the project folder: cd le-iovi-pizza

-3. Open index.html in your browser.
+3. Open index.html in your browser

 ## Usage